 - Day-to-day assessment for learning this is formative assessment, an integral part of teaching and learning.
-It is the interactions between learners and teachers within lessons that shape the next steps for improvement. - Periodic review a profile of pupils' learning using subject handbooks.
-This helps teachers to track pupils' progress, by using precise criteria to cover the standards they are reaching and what needs to be planned for next to secure further improvement. - Summative Assessments GL Assessments are carried out throughout the year, providing each cohort with VR (verbal reasoning) and NVR (non-verbal reasoning) scores, standardised scores in English, Maths and progress data.
+It is the interactions between learners and teachers within lessons that shape the next steps for improvement. - Periodic review end-of-unit assessments and summative tests to track pupils' progress against learning objectives to facilitate progress and secure further improvement. - Summative Assessments GL Assessments are carried out throughout the year, providing standardised assessment data for verbal, non-verbal, quantitative and spatial reasoning, reading and spelling scores and progress data in English and maths dependent on age group.